 Bladder Cancer

 The MedRxiv article reported on a cross-section analysis of cancer patients.
 Valisure researchers compiled data comprising over 10,000 of them.
 They narrowed it down to patients who used Zantac.
 The researchers found a positive association between Zantac use and bladder cancer, among others.
-(Below, our attorneys provide cancers that Zantac OTC and prescription that might cause with the statistics provided by the studies in terms of elevated risk).
+(Below, our attorneys provide cancers that Zantac OTC and prescription might cause, with the statistics provided by the studies in terms of elevated risk).

 What other kinds of cancer does Zantac cause?
 Our Zantac cancer lawyers believe that more types of cancer are also implicated.

-Defendants Will File a Daubert Motion in Zantac Lawsuits
+Defendants Daubert Motion

 Defendants in these cases know how difficult it is to argue that the NDMA in Zantac does not cause cancer.
 They will try.
 But their true focus will be rejecting scientific arguments as to specific cancers that can be caused by Zantac.
 They will make the plaintiffs prove their cancer diagnosis is from the NDMA in Zantac.

 For those types of cancer that are more challenging to link to ranitidine, you can expect the defense lawyers to file what is called a Daubert motion.
 The purpose of a Daubert motion is to keep those cases out of the courtroom because there is not enough scientific evidence to link a specific cancer to Zantac.
-The hearing begins on September 21, 2022.

 Zantac Defense Lawyers’ Plan of Attack